Arunm619/coding/readme.md

 1.Lower case to upper case – An interesting fact

-2.Print all words matching a pattern in CamelCase Notation Dictonary
+**2.Print all words matching a pattern in CamelCase Notation Dictonary** [See Solution](https://gist.github.com/arun-sudharsan/72248abd9b496fdd9398e3ead5a18434)

 3.How to design a tiny URL or URL shortener?